papersubmissionarch-lgtm/QAF-Representation/README.md

 `QAFs Representation`

 Only elements visible within this view should contribute to the evaluation.
-When applying the scripts to another model, create a view with the same name and configure its visibility settings to isolate the target façade and its associated components.

 ### Component Classification

 The shared type parameter `TypeOfComponent` is used as a consistent classification key across native and extended Revit modelling approaches.

-The prototype implementation uses the following values:

-- `Window`
-- `Door`
-- `CurtainWall`
-- `FrenchWindow`
-- `Balcony`
-- `Canopy`
-- `VerticalSolidExtrusion`
-- `HorizontalSolidExtrusion`

-These values should be preserved exactly when the scripts are applied to other models.

 ### Required Parameters

-Depending on the QAF procedure, the scripts use the following model parameters:
+Depending on the QAF procedure, the scripts use specific model parameters.

-- `TypeOfComponent`
-- `Symmetrical`
-- Decomposition-level parameters for complexity evaluation
-- `GroupDepth`
-- `GroupWidth`
-- `Level` or `Reference Level`
-- Component width and height parameters where applicable

 The prototype components supplied in `QAF Components.rvt` already contain the required custom parameters.

-Native and derived geometric information—including element IDs, centroids, bounding boxes, areas, and volumes—is queried or calculated automatically by the Dynamo scripts and does not require manual entry.

 Parameter names used by the Dynamo graphs should not be renamed unless the corresponding parameter-retrieval nodes are also updated.